-{\it Example 3: Random unitary channel}---In the last example, we shall look into evolution under random unitary channel of a qubit and qutrit system.
+In the last example, we look into evolution under a random unitary channel of a qubit and a qutrit system.
 The general qudit system has been studied in \cite{chruscinski2015non}.
-Here, we consider the master equation
+Here we consider the master equation

 where $U_\alpha \equiv U_{k,l} = \sum_{m=0}^{d-1}\omega^{mk}|m\rangle\langle m+k|$ is the Weyl (generalized spin) operator with $\alpha \equiv (k,l)$ via $\alpha = kd+l$, $k,l\in \mathbb{Z}_d$, and $\omega = e^{i2\pi/d}$.
 The dynamical map takes the form